 Art is such a beautiful expression, it can evoke emotions and speak to truths that can be hard to articulate.
 It also can often serve as a powerful tool for change, for revolution, to spark people to stand up and make changes.

-Hannah, of The New Emma Jones Society, let me twist her arm… or, uhm, I mean… volunteered to kick us off with a few of her favorites!
+Hannah Givens, let me twist her arm… or, uhm, I mean… volunteered to share with us a few of her favorite inclusive picture books.

 5 Inclusive Picture Books